opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   pg\_get\_keywords\(\)

-    Description: Gets list of SQL keywords and their categories.
+    Description: Obtains the list of SQL keywords and their categories.

     Return type: SETOF record